What is a cover letter?

 1. List your name and contact details

 The top of your cover letter is where the reader will look first.
-Place your contact details in this area using an eye-catching cover letter header so they quickly internalise your name.
+Place your contact details in this area using an eye-catching cover letter header so they quickly learn your name.

-List the following contact details in the header of your cover letter:
+List the following contact details at the top of your cover letter:

-- Email address: Something with your name in it is professional and makes your application easier for employers to find.
+- Email address: something with your name in it is professional and makes your application easier for employers to find in their inboxes

-You can also add links to relevant web pages, such as your LinkedIn profile or your online profile (for graphic artists) or blog (for writers).
+You can also add links to relevant web pages, such as your LinkedIn profile, online portfolio (for graphic artists), or blog (for writers).

-Underneath your header, right-align the date and then switch to left alignment for the employer’s address.
+Underneath your name and contact information, right-align the date and then switch to left alignment for your contact person’s information, including their:

 Essentially, you should address your cover letter the same as you would if you were sending a letter by post.

-Then, you should formally start your cover letter by addressing the employer by name, like so:
+Then, you formally start your cover letter by addressing the employer by name, like so:

 Dear Mr/Ms/Mx [Contact Person’s Surname],